Mike-B-123/startup/notes.md

 What is valid javascript syntax for if, else, for, while, switch statements?
 What is the correct syntax for creating a javascript object?
 Is it possible to add new properties to javascript objects?
-If you want to include JavaScript on an HTML page, which tag do you use?
+**If you want to include JavaScript on an HTML page, which tag do you use?**
+- You can add JavaScript code in an HTML document by employing the dedicated HTML tag <script> that wraps around JavaScript code
-Given the following HTML, what JavaScript could you use to set the text "animal" to "crow" and leave the "fish" text unaffected?
+**Given the following HTML, what JavaScript could you use to set the text "animal" to "crow" and leave the "fish" text unaffected?**
+  -
-Which of the following correctly describes JSON?
+**Which of the following correctly describes JSON?**
+- JSON (JavaScript Object Notation) is a text-based format for storing and exchanging data that's both human-readable and machine-parsable.
+It's commonly used in web applications and API calls
+-
 What does the console command chmod, pwd, cd, ls, vim, nano, mkdir, mv, rm, man, ssh, ps, wget, sudo  do?
 **Which of the following console command creates a remote shell session?**
 -To create a remote shell session in your terminal, use the "ssh" command followed by the username, "@" symbol, and the server address